Sign-Up for Datebook

 By offering expertise in various fields, SCORE can create comprehensive strategies and one-on-one support for those in the business landscape.
 The combination of business support and personable relationship-building makes SCORE perfect for intentional, relatable, and meaningful entrepreneurship growth.

 In 2016, members of SCORE gave over 3,500 volunteer hours collectively between one-on-one mentorship and classes.
 Because of this rapid growth in businesses wanting support (there is an average of 550-600 requests for mentorship a year), SCORE is looking for more mentors—especially women—to join the mentorship team.
-SCORE is hosting an open house on November 16 for women to learn first-hand about the professional and personal impact SCORE mentors have on the community.

 We chatted with Kathryn Ross, mentor at SCORE, to get more information about the organization and how to join this powerful mission that’s changing the community and transforming business in Lancaster.